-- 37. I.D.
-Cards It is mandatory for students to carry their ID cards at all times and to show their card and give their name when requested by any adult personnel.
-Students will be required to display their ID card each time they enter the building.
-Failure to do so may result in disciplinary interventions. - 38.
-Skateboards Due to North's concern for the sensitivity to all students' needs and the common group interest of safety, skateboards are not permitted anywhere on campus. - 39.
-Laser pointers/devices are not allowed on campus.
-The use or possession of such a device may result in discipline interventions and confiscation of laser devices. - Locker rooms.
-Students are not to be in the locker rooms without proper authorization.
-Infraction of this rule may result in disciplinary interventions. - 41.
-Electronic Devices (Cell Phones, IPADs, iPods, and other devices that access internet gateway) While the use of technology in the building is allowed and often encouraged, it should not be used to interfere with the educational process and/or disrupt orderly conduct within the building.
-Charge all electronic devices prior to school every day.
-Turn off and keep electronic devices in the sight of the teacher during assessments, unless otherwise directed by a teacher.
-Immediately follow any teacher's instruction to shut down electronic devices or close the screen.
-All electronic devices must be in silent mode and put away when directed by the teacher.
-The infraction of this rule may result in disciplinary interventions. - 42.
+- i.
+Daily reminders - ii.
+Tier 1-- REMINDER: verbal reminder for 1st offense + remind of Tier 2 - iii.
+Tier 2-- WARNING slip and 1-1 conversation after class + remind of Tier 3 - iv.
+Tier 3-- SURRENDER + PARENT CONTACT: surrender phone, re-issue warning slip and phone call home + remind of Tier 4, Dean referral - v.
+Tier 4-- DEAN: Dean's referral slip & send to Dean's office - 44.
 Video/Audio recording devices: Using a video/audio recording device in any manner that disrupts the educational environment or violates the rights of others, including using the device to take photographs in locker rooms or bathrooms, cheat, or otherwise violate student conduct rules is prohibited.
 Prohibited conduct specifically includes, without limitation, creating, sending, sharing, viewing, receiving, or possessing an indecent visual depiction of oneself or another person through the use of a video/audio recording device.
-Infraction of this rule may result in disciplinary interventions. - 43.
+Infraction of this rule may result in disciplinary interventions. - 45.
 Headphones: For safety reasons, students need to be able to hear at all times while on school grounds.
 Headphones are allowed to be used in the hallways as long as one ear is free and the volume is at a reasonable level.
 Headphones are to be stored out of sight during class unless permitted by the classroom teacher.
-Infraction of this rule may result in disciplinary interventions. - 44.
+Infraction of this rule may result in disciplinary interventions. - 46.
 Burglary, robbery, or theft.
 Theft of school property, the property of school personnel, or the property of other students is forbidden.
-Infraction of this rule will result in disciplinary interventions, restitution, and referral to the school resource officer.
+Infraction of this rule will result in disciplinary interventions, restitution, and referral to the school resource officer. - 47.
+Misconduct-Conduct that endangers the safety of self or others.
+Horseplay defined as rough, loud, or aggressive play could be deemed as misconduct.